Do I have Pelvic Inflammatory Disease (PID)? Understanding the signs, symptoms, and treatment

 PID can cause scarring of the lining of the fallopian tubes, which can stop a fertilised egg from moving into the uterus.
 If the egg starts to grow inside the fallopian tube, it’s called an ectopic pregnancy.
 This can lead to internal bleeding that can be life threatening.

 An ectopic pregnancy can be treated with medication to stop the egg growing.
 But if the pregnancy isn’t diagnosed early enough you may need surgery to remove the egg.
-According to Patient, if you’ve had PID and subsequently become pregnant, your chance of having an ectopic pregnancy is one in 10.
+According to Patient, if you’ve had PID and subsequently become pregnant, your chance of having an ectopic pregnancy is one in 10 (iv).

 Some women with PID are affected by long-term pain in the pelvis and lower abdomen, including pain during sex.
 This can have a negative effect on your quality of life and may lead to further problems such as insomnia and low mood.

 Pregnant women with untreated PID may be affected by problems such as miscarriage, premature birth and stillbirth.
+Discover more about pregnancy and some of the complications involved.

 A rare complication of PID, this can cause arthritis (called reactive arthritis) and eye inflammation.